-Students seeking readmission to the College are required to submit an application to the Center for Academic Support and Advising that includes a statement of their activities while away from the College and a proposed plan of study if readmitted.
+Students seeking readmission to the College are required to submit an application to the center for academic support and advising (CASA) that includes a statement of their activities while away from the College and a proposed plan of study if readmitted.
 Contact CASA for information and the readmission application.

 Complete applications will be reviewed by the readmissions committee before a final decision is made.
 The readmission decision rests on the discretion of the readmissions committee.
 There is no appeal process for decisions of the readmissions committee.